What does Rainbows do?

 Are there current job openings?

 For a current list of benefits and openings visit Careers at Rainbows.

 Is Rainbows affiliated with a national organization?

 Rainbows United is 100% local.
 Founded in 1972 as a developmental training center for children with severe, multiple disabilities who were ineligible for special education services provided through the public schools.
-Today Rainbows provides center based, community based and home based service options for young children with special needs.
-Service components added in the past decade include hearing and vision specialty services, respite care for individuals across the life span, case management services, autism waiver services, supported family living, foster case for children with special needs, outpatient therapies, and therapeutic child care.
+Today Rainbows provides center-based, community-based and home-based service options for children and youth with special needs.
+Service components added in the past decade include hearing and vision specialty services, family support care, case management services, autism waiver services, supported family living, foster care for children with special needs, therapies, and therapeutic child care.
 More